Tracing the rainbow through the rain. Writing for the beleaguered, broken, and doubting.

 “I hear it all the time.
 "Jesus loves you, but don’t let it go to your head."
 Let it go to your head!!!
 He’s not what you think.
 "You gotta be careful about this grace thing.
 People will take advantage of it!"
 Of course they’ll take advantage of it!
 And he’ll love them even more.
 Don’t say things like "you gotta draw the line somewhere."
 You draw the line, it’s not grace.
 Because we live in it, and we swim in it, and we dance with it.
 And it is the definition of who we are.
 Jesus is really fond of you.
 Grace comes all the time, everyday, 24/7 from a God who loves us so deeply and so profoundly that he even allows us to take advantage of him.”

-So… all this recent apathy has led me to this one nagging question.
-This question has been in my head for months… What’s the point?
+What’s the point?
 What is the point of Jesus?
 Why did he die?
 Of course, I know conceptually why he had to die.
 I know he had to die to pay for my sins so I could be justified in God’s sight.
 But what does that really mean?
 It’s so hard to grasp.
 It’s not tangible at all!
 What was the end goal?
 Did he really die so I could have a relationship with him?
+Was that really the reason?!
+And infinite God wanted to be my friend?!
 Or maybe he really died so I could become a better person?
-Was he separated from the Father who he has never been without so that through my behavior modification and me trying really really hard not to mess up, I could be a “good” person?
-If Christianity is true, why am I not different?
+Was he separated from the Father who he has never been without so that through my behavior modification and me trying really really hard not to mess up, I could be a “good” person?!
+If Christianity is true, then why am I not different?
 Cause I am sure just as sinful as I ever was.
 Why do I still get angry when life doesn’t go my way?
 Why do I still do this sin or that sin?
-Why do I still think wicked thoughts?
+Why do I still think horrible things?
 Why do I treat people so terribly sometimes?
 Why do I only think of myself?
 Why do I have mixed motives?
 Why is there still this desire in me to live the way I want to?
 Why am I tempted to throw my life with Jesus away?
 Isn’t Jesus supposed to fix me?
 This is the main question that’s been haunting me.

 Recently Tullian Tchividjian held his annual Liberate Conference and Matt Chandler gave a sermon where he described the problem most Christians have.
 He described a courtroom scene with a judge throwing his gavel down and declaring you pardoned.
 And then your immediate reaction is to leave the courtroom and try really hard never to do the thing that got you in trouble ever again.
 This is not the reaction of freedom we are supposed to have!
 Trying really hard to be sinless is not the Gospel!
 He goes on to say we never end up understanding that not only do we have a just judge, but also a loving, heavenly Father.
 His main point is that most of us don’t think God likes us.
 We think God saves us from our past sins and now he’s just kind of putting up with us until we mature or something.
 I mean, if you’re being honest with yourself you probably don’t think the creator of the universe likes you very much.
 You may be all right with believing he has forgiven you and even loves you, but likes you?!
 Isn’t that too far?
 Isn’t that too much grace?!
 Doesn’t God just love me because he has to?
 No!
 He likes you!
 I have to tell myself this every single day or I will fall into despair.
 The maker of everything, the inventor of laughter, the mastermind behind the human mind, the God who came up with giraffes and bottle nosed dolphins, and the God who thought of you, made you, painted your eyes, and gave you a personality, I dare say, even likes you.
 And he doesn’t regret dying for you.